thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

 What is a STIG?

-The description of a STIG is publically available on the Defense Information Systems Agency, Information Assurance Support Environment web site:
+The description of a STIG is publicly available on the Defense Information Systems Agency, Information Assurance Support Environment web site:

 “The Security Technical Implementation Guides (STIGs) are the configuration standards for DOD IA and IA-enabled devices/systems.
 Since 1998, DISA has played a critical role enhancing the security posture of DoD’s security systems by providing the Security Technical Implementation Guides (STIGs).
 The STIGs contain technical guidance to “lock down” information systems/software that might otherwise be vulnerable to a malicious computer attack.”